wiktorbree/penguin-invasion/README.md

 *In the form of a concise list*

 **Version: 0.0.4**
-- Added animations to the player
+- Added animations to the Player
 - Added background and moving clouds
-- Made separate class for player that inherits from PhysicsEntity
+- Made separate class for Player that inherits from PhysicsEntity

 **Version: 0.0.3**
 - Added tilemap script that handles making tiles